Now Booking: July Therapy Intensives

 Patterns in relationships, attachment, and how you show up with others

-Subconscious beliefs, self-worth, and your internal relationship with yourself
+Subconscious beliefs, self-worth, the inner critic, and your relationship with yourself

 Baseline anxiety, overwhelm, and a system that feels constantly “on”